By Melissa Alvarado Sierra | Published: August 7, 2025 | Updated: April 14, 2026

 Prices are generally lower during this time, making it the cheapest time to explore paradise.
 It'll also be easier to snag great deals on events and attractions.
 Once on location, know that restaurants, shops and other vendors will probably offer discounts.
 Best of all, beaches are quieter, tours fill up less quickly and you can expect to order up a couple of glasses of rum punch or plates of conch fritters without having to share your place at the bar.

 In Florida, you can cruise to The Bahamas from four different ports: Miami, Fort Lauderdale, Tampa and Orlando (Port Canaveral).
 Miami dazzles with a diverse cultural scene and iconic South Beach, while Fort Lauderdale draws you in with waterfront restaurants and upscale shopping.
 Orlando combines theme-park thrills with the fun of a tropical getaway, making it a perfect kickstart to your Bahamian adventure.
-And Tampa is home to a vibrant Hispanic community and is near some lovely beaches as well.
-It’s a relatively short trip, so while you probably won’t physically see The Bahamas from Florida, you will certainly sense the anticipation of reaching this tropical haven.
+Finally, Tampa is home to a vibrant Hispanic community and is near some lovely beaches as well.

 If you're a history buff, then Galveston, Texas, offers a departure point steeped in southern tradition.
 Before setting sail, explore the Victorian-era charm of the Strand Historic District, visit the Texas Seaport Museum or immerse yourself in maritime history aboard the old tall ship Elissa.